-A sports injury Key West patient may be a competitive athlete, weekend runner, pickleball player, boater, gym user, diver, or active visitor who simply wants to keep moving.
-Pain after a twist, fall, pop, overuse pattern, or sudden change in training should be evaluated when it limits function or does not improve as expected.
+A sports injury in Key West does not only happen to competitive athletes.
+Weekend runners, pickleball players, boaters, divers, gym regulars, and active visitors get hurt here too.
+Pain after a twist, fall, pop, overuse pattern, or sudden change in training deserves an evaluation when it limits what you can do or does not improve as expected.

-Dr. Jason Pirozzolo provides sports medicine Key West care through a nonsurgical orthopedic lens.
-The focus is not just the painful area, but the activity, mechanics, timing, and recovery goal.
-A thoughtful evaluation helps decide whether rest, rehabilitation, imaging, bracing, medication guidance, injections, or referral is most appropriate.
+Dr. Jason Pirozzolo provides sports medicine in Key West through a nonsurgical orthopedic lens.
+The focus is not just the painful spot.
+It is your activity, your mechanics, your timing, and your recovery goal.
+A thoughtful evaluation helps decide whether rest, rehabilitation, imaging, bracing, medication guidance, injections, or a referral fits best.

 Common Sports Injuries in Key West

-Sports injuries may involve ankle sprains, knee pain, shoulder strains, tendonitis, back pain, wrist injuries, muscle strains, bursitis, and overuse pain.
-Pickleball injury Key West patients may notice shoulder, elbow, knee, calf, or ankle symptoms.
-Boating injury Key West concerns may follow a slip, uneven step, sudden impact, or lifting episode.
+Sports injuries here include ankle sprains, knee pain, shoulder strains, tendonitis, back pain, wrist injuries, muscle strains, bursitis, and overuse pain.
+A pickleball injury in Key West may involve the shoulder, elbow, knee, calf, or ankle.
+A boating injury in Key West may follow a slip on a wet deck, an uneven step at the dock, a sudden impact, or a heavy lift.

-The setting of the injury matters.
-A sudden pop, immediate swelling, inability to continue play, or pain that changes walking mechanics deserves more attention than ordinary muscle soreness.
-Repeated flare-ups with the same activity can also signal that mechanics, strength, flexibility, or equipment need to be reviewed.
+How the injury happened matters.
+A sudden pop, immediate swelling, being unable to keep playing, or pain that changes how you walk deserves more attention than ordinary muscle soreness.
+Repeated flare-ups with the same activity can also mean your mechanics, strength, flexibility, or equipment need a review.

 What a Sports Medicine Visit Looks For

-A sports injury doctor Key West evaluation should clarify whether the problem appears acute, chronic, inflammatory, mechanical, or nerve-related.
-The exam may test motion, strength, balance, joint stability, tenderness, and movement patterns that reproduce symptoms.
+A sports injury doctor in Key West should clarify whether your problem looks acute, chronic, inflammatory, mechanical, or nerve-related.
+The exam may test motion, strength, balance, joint stability, tenderness, and the movement patterns that reproduce your symptoms.

 Nonsurgical Treatment and Return to Activity

 Treatment may include relative rest, bracing, targeted exercise, physical therapy, medication guidance, imaging review, or injection options when a specific pain source is identified.
-Patients can review available Key West orthopedic services before requesting care.
+You can review the available Key West orthopedic services before requesting care.

-The return-to-activity plan should be gradual enough to protect healing tissue while still respecting the patient's goals.
-It may include a stepwise return to court sports, gym training, boating, walking, or work tasks.
-Patients often value clear explanations, and reviews for Dr. Jason Pirozzolo can help new patients understand the office experience.
+Your return-to-activity plan should be gradual enough to protect healing tissue while still respecting your goals.
+That may mean a stepwise return to the pickleball court, the gym, the boat, walking, or work.
+Clear explanations matter, and reviews for Dr. Jason Pirozzolo can help you get a feel for the office experience.

 When to Request an Appointment

-If a sports injury Key West concern is causing swelling, weakness, instability, limping, pain with daily activity, or repeated setbacks, contact Key West Concierge Orthopedics to request an appointment.
-A focused evaluation can help connect the injury pattern to a safer recovery plan.
+If a sports injury in Key West is causing swelling, weakness, instability, limping, pain with daily activity, or repeated setbacks, contact Key West Concierge Orthopedics to request an appointment, or call (305) 707-8484.
+A focused evaluation can connect your injury pattern to a safer recovery plan.

 Medically reviewed by